Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 ## Methodology Summary

+### General

+> Rex: ISO requires that if a section contains any subsections, it *CANNOT* contain any text *BEFORE* the first subsection.
+As such, the following text must belong to a new subsection, which I have called "General".
+You might want to call it "Introduction".
+This is the first of 2 samples.

 The Software Carbon Intensity (SCI) is a rate; carbon emissions per one unit of `R`.
 The equation used to calculate the SCI value of a software system is:

 `SCI = C per R`